SwapnilGhardale/SwapnilGG/README.md

 # SwapnilGG
-Sales and Inventory Management Grocery Shop Project
+Sales and Inventory Management Grocery Shop Project.
+Languages used - Java and HTML